 - Captioning: up to four weeks

-Requests for these accommodations can be made through Accommodate.
-Be sure to check your JHU email and voicemail daily in case we are trying to contact you.
-If you do not reply, we will stop working on your request until you contact us again with the information we need.
+Be sure to check JHU email and voicemail daily in case the office is trying to contact.
+If there is no reply, the office will stop working on the request until contact resumes with the information the office needs to process accommodations.

 Letters to Instructors

-If you request accommodations that require the cooperation of the course instructor, we will prepare a letter sent via email to each instructor explaining what accommodations you should receive.
+If there are requests for accommodations that require the cooperation of the course instructor, the office will prepare a letter sent via email to each instructor that explains what accommodations are necessary.
 Letters will be prepared for the following types of requests: